4 Miter Saw Uses – What Can It Be Used For?

 4. Compound cut

 Trying to get a trim project right isn’t the only time you’d need to make one of these cuts.
 They are frequently also used in making serving trays and cradles.
-If you’re trying to make something look a little more sophisticated, you might try your hand at using one of these complex cuts.
+If you’re trying to make something look a little more sophisticated, you might try using one of these complex cuts.